sezan92/cpp_circle_points_fit/README.md

  - Unit tests
  - Containerization
  - It looks weird, but I need to load the matrix from a text file instead of hard-coding it.
+ - Most importantly, the final fit doesnt seem fully circle.
+Maybe we need to use more close points.

 ## Acknowledgement